Fernando-Fernandez/ApexTriggers/README.md

 # ApexTriggers
 Different types of Apex triggers (Salesforce) and their helper classes

-## SUMMARY:  these are 6 types of common triggers that cover roughly 70% of Apex development needs.
+## SUMMARY:  these are 6 types of common triggers that cover estimated 70% of Apex development needs (*).

 In all examples below the triggers will call static methods on the helper class and follow the format below: